 |Armbian on 8Go SD Card class 10|

 In some cases (or some mini computer board), migration to a graphics environment may not work.
-If you still have no functional project on your SD card, the best is to directly re-install the Desktop version that suits your mini PC.
+If you still have no functional project on your SD board, the best is to directly re-install the Desktop version that suits your mini PC.
 Indeed, there may be problems with some GPUs It is however possible to uninstall the installed packages by executing these two commands successively:

 sudo apt-get autoremove